 Who it’s for: Bonnies and Clydes

 New Hampshire: Sugar Hill

 Welcome to New Hampshire’s newest town!
 The quaint Sugar Hill, with its population of less than 600, was incorporated as recently as 1962, but it doesn’t feel modern—in all the best ways, of course.
 This is a town that touts a handmade cheese shop and a pancake house among its top eateries, and moose and turkeys among its wildlife.
 The White Mountains serve as a backdrop for Sugar Hill, and yes, they’re a perfect place to ski and snowboard.
 In the fall, come for the world-class leaf peeping, and in the summer, attend a charming festival honoring the local wildflower, Lupine.
-These are the 11 best road trips for stunning fall foliage around the country.

 Who it’s for: The quaint of heart